Introduction: Overlap Twi'lek Headwrap for Lekku

-The main purpose of headwraps is to help secure the lekku onto your head, and also, cover the seam between your head and the lekku.
-I keep forgetting to take photos of the back view, I will add that later.
+The main purpose of headwraps is to help secure the lekku onto your head, and also, cover the seam between the base of your head and the bottom of the lekku scalp.

 Step 1: Download the Overlap Pattern